 Sparkrock serves social mission organizations, many of whom are on the frontline of the pandemic response in their communities.
-Whether a health services org, school district or non-profit, it’s important that these organizations continue to be able to perform their critical community functions – even as their day-to-day operations flex and shift in response to changing regulatory and public health mandates.
+Whether a Human Services Organization, School District or Nonprofit, it’s important that these organizations continue to be able to perform their critical community functions – even as their day-to-day operations flex and shift in response to changing regulatory and public health mandates.

 Human resources teams can react quickly to shifting employees to home office locations, communicating updates to shift assignments, allow flexible shift trading for employees that are required to self-quarantine or care for family members.

 Finance teams can ensure critical operations continue without impact.
 Even though they are required to work remotely, the finance team can run payroll, ensuring employees get paid.
 Purchase orders can continue to be entered, approved and executed, ensuring operations won’t halt for lack of critical supplies.

 And, as governmental organizations and regulatory bodies ask for standard operational and budget reporting or new pandemic specific reports, our customers can flexibility define, produce and communicate these reports as required.

 Learn more about how the cloud can help our organization become resilient in the face of crises by downloading our Cloud Essential eBook.